jameshowe/fluentify/README.md

 ### callback(err, result)

 For each function in the chain Fluentify expects the final argument to be a callback.
-This callback is used to indicate the end of the function and to propogate any related data or error(s).
+This callback is used to indicate the end of the function and can be used to propogate any return value(s) or error(s).

-Given how typical callbacks are in JavaScript, Fluentify has a pretty good idea of what that's going to look like and is more than happy to take care of that boilerplate code for you.
-In otherwords, if no callback parameter is passed to the call Fluentify will inject a virtual one for you!
-Neat huh?
+Given how standardised callbacks are these days in JavaScript Fluentify is smart enough figure out what your callback should look like.
+Therefore, it's not necessary to explicitly pass a callback to each function because Fluentify will inject a virtual one for you!

 #### Example - virtual callback